Morton Mower: Inventors

-Marlin Stephen Heilman, Alois A. Langer, Morton Mower, and Michel Mirowski were the first physicians to jointly develop the automatic implantable cardioverter defibrillator.
+Physicians Marlin Stephen Heilman, Alois A. Langer, Morton Mower, Michel Mirowski and engineer William Staewen jointly developed the automatic implantable cardioverter defibrillator.

 Dr. Michel Mirowski was inspired to develop the device after the death of his mentor, Dr. Harry Heller.
 Heller was the director of medicine at the Israeli hospital at which Mirowski had completed his residency.
 While serving his fellowship at Johns Hopkins University, Mirowski discovered that Heller had suffered an attack of ventricular fibrillation.
 Heller died several weeks after his first attack because he refused to remain under observation in a hospital.

 Heller's death prompted Mirowski to begin work on an implantable defibrillator for patients in need of continuous heart monitoring.
 In 1968, Mirowski, then the director of the Coronary Care Unit at Sinai Hospital, met Mower, the chief of medicine in the Coronary Care Unit.
 In 1973, Mirowski and Mower partnered with Heilman, the founder of Medrad, a medical device company, to develop a working prototype of the implantable defibrillator.
 Alois Langer was also involved in the development of the AICD because he held extensive knowledge in the field of electrocardiograph signal analysis.